kingdomax/photovoltaic-system-calculation/README.md

 To run xUnit:
 1. Navigate to test directory with `cd backend/PhotovoltaicSystemCalculation/UnitTest`
-2. Run the backend with `dotnet test`
+2. Start test suits with `dotnet test`

 ## Application Dependencies